Gikoskos/chessgame-cli/README.md

 Needs libncurses to compile.

-Also colors only work on linux.
+Also colors probably only work on linux.
 (I think?)

-Would recommend to compile through the Makefile if you're on Linux, only after you've installed gcc and libncurses though.
+Would recommend to compile through the Makefile if you're on a linux distro, only after you've installed build-essential(or a similar package for your distro) and libncurses though.

 ## TODO